How to Bathe a Dog: 10 Easy Ways to Make Bath Time Easier

 Preparing for a Dog Bath: The Right Supplies, Spot, and Timing

 Bathing your dog goes much smoothly when you prepare ahead.
-I’ve dealt with this first-hand at Ozark Dog Farm.
-Rumi stares at me with those sad puppy eyes like she’s questioning all my life choices!
-But once I get everything in place, bath time goes smoother than expected, and honestly becomes pretty fun.
-Let me tell you what to have ready before you get started.
+At Ozark Dog Farm, I saw this happen firsthand.
+Rumi looks at me with those sad dog eyes, as if she doesn’t agree with anything I do with my life!
+But once I set everything up, bath time goes better than I thought it would and is actually pretty fun.
+Here’s what you need to get ready before you begin.

 Supplies Checklist: What You’ll Need